Fees, Payments, Scholarships and LoansIf this does not answer your query, then please e-mail the Fees Office: firstname.lastname@example.org

 I have Norwegian, Danish or Swedish government funding.
 Can I pay my fees in instalments?

 You should bring confirmation of your government funding to enrolment.
 For further details regarding funding provided by Scandinavian Governments please check the SOAS funding web page.

 Can a sponsor pay my fees?

-If you are being sponsored you will need to bring a confirmation letter from them with you when you come to enrol or e-mail it before enrolment to email@example.com.
+If you are being sponsored you will need to bring a confirmation letter from your sponsor with you when you come to enrol or e-mail the confirmation before enrolment to firstname.lastname@example.org.
 Sponsorship is accepted from a funding body or government organisation.
 The Sponsorship Confirmation Letter should confirm that the tuition fees will be paid for the relevant academic year and should give the name, address and contact details of the person to be contacted for payment.
 If your sponsor does not pay, you are responsible for paying your fees.